Magnetic-Fox/C64-Tutorial-like/README.md

 ```
 01 08 0B 08 20 03 9E 32 30 36 31 00 00 00
 ```
-This will make a Basic startup code, and you will able to run this code both on Commodore 64 and Commodore 128.
+This will make a Basic startup code, and you will be able to run this code both on Commodore 64 and Commodore 128.

 I know, not really comfortable to work on it.
 I'll try to make some Makefiles next time.
 At least for assembly. ;)